Policies for a sustainable protein future

 We support evidence-based regulation so that more foods come to market safely and properly labelled, helping consumers to make sustainable choices.

-Our national-level work
+Our EU and national-level work

 Alternative Proteine in Deutschland